 Expect a sharp and crisp image thanks to Sony's BIONZ X image processing smarts paired with that 14.2 megapixel sensor.

 The Canon Vixia HF G60 takes the form of a semi-professional camcorder but while keeping the price lower than a lot of the competition.
-Despite this you still get those pro-level features you'd expect from the top-end.
+Despite this, you still get those pro-level features you'd expect from the top-end.
 That means a full 1-inch CMOS sensor for 4K at 150 Mbps, meaning 25p.
 But it's the nine-bladed circular aperture that really makes this stand out with a cinematic feels where the out of focus edges get a circular finish for a better look.

-Why get a camcorder?
+Why invest in a camcorder?

 There is no getting around that fact that smartphones have eaten up a lot of the market that camcorders once used to occupy.
 Most people don’t need the fancy extra features that the best camcorders offer and being able to record great quality 4K video on a device that fits in your pocket is a dream come true for casual videographers.